Digital-Placemaking/kinesis-iq-frontend/README.md

 - **Server Components**: The application uses server components by default for optimal performance and SEO.
 - **Analytics**: Uses admin client to bypass RLS for reliable tracking of unauthenticated visitors.
 - **Dark Mode**: Application is configured for dark mode by default.
+- **Mobile Responsive**: All pages are optimized for mobile devices.
+- **Security**: RLS policies enforce tenant isolation at the database level.
+IP-based rate limiting prevents abuse.

 ## License

-Copyright © 2024 KinesisIQ by Digital Placemaking.
+Copyright © 2025 KinesisIQ by Digital Placemaking.
 All rights reserved.